-Are Doc Martens Good For Hiking?
+Are Doc Martens Comfortable For Hiking?

-Doc Martens are good for hiking thanks to their excellent tread, supportive design and bouncy air cushioned soles.
+Doc Martens are comfortable for hiking thanks to their excellent tread, supportive design and bouncy air cushioned soles.
 They are best suited to easy, short hikes of no more than 3 hours as they aren’t the most breathable boots.

 I like to wear my Docs on easy weekend hikes or when walking my dog for long distances.
 I wear them on woodland hikes and on small mountain hikes to keep up with my energetic German Shepherd.